It’s been a long day and you’re heading to bed… but no matter how tired you are, your legs just can’t seem to settle down with you.

 - Avoid coffee, energy drinks, and other forms of caffeine in the afternoon and evening

 - Keep your bedroom cool and your bed comfortable.
 Invest in the right mattress and pillows for you, or try out some cosy sheets or a weighted blanket - make your space “yours”

 - Keep the room as dark as possible while you’re trying to sleep

-Some people prefer to get up and stretch their restless legs; others prefer to stay in bed.
+Some people prefer to get up and stretch their restless legs while others prefer to stay in bed.
 Do what feels best for you.